Consensys/smashing-smart-contracts-workshop/README.md

 # Smashing Smart Contracts: Automated Vulnerability Detection and Exploitation

 In this workshop we'll practice hacking & exploitation of Solidity/EVM smart contracts.
-During the workshop we'll look at  real-world contracts, play challenges from [CaptureTheEther](https://capturetheether.com) and [OpenZeppelin Ethernaut](https://ethernaut.openzeppelin.com) and do a little frontrunning exercise.
+During the workshop we'll solve challenges from [CaptureTheEther](https://capturetheether.com) and [OpenZeppelin Ethernaut](https://ethernaut.openzeppelin.com) usign [Mythril](https://github.com/ConsenSys/mythril) and [Scrooge McEtherface](https://github.com/b-mueller/scrooge-mcetherface/) and do a little frontrunning exercise.
 The flattened source code for all challenges is available in the [code directory](./code).

 Check out the [DEF CON 27 writeup](https://github.com/b-mueller/smashing-smart-contracts/blob/master/DEFCON27-EVM-Smart-Contracts-Mueller-Luca.pdf) for some background.